gtgt/kolab-chwala/README.md

 1. Create local config

 The configuration for this service inherits basic options from the Roundcube config.
-To make that available, symlink the Roundcube config files (main.inc.php and db.inc.php) into the local config/ directory.
+To make that available, symlink the Roundcube config file (config.inc.php) into the local config/ directory.

 2. Give write access for the webserver user to the logs, cache and temp folders: